Crux

 API ReferenceAdapters

-Vercel AI SDK adapter — generate, stream, dense embedding helpers, reranking helpers, and the SdkGateway test seam.
+Vercel AI SDK adapter — generate, stream, dense embedding helpers, and the SdkGateway test seam.

 For usage examples and detailed walkthrough, see the Execution guide.